 There’s a hiking app out there for all of those situations, and plenty more.
 In fact, there are so many available that after testing a whole bunch of them, I could only include a few of the best ones in this article.

-So, without further ado, these are twelve of the most useful, interesting, and exciting hiking apps for the adventurer in all of us.
+So, without further ado, these are the most useful, interesting, and exciting hiking apps for the adventurer in all of us.